-I have a deep appreciation for those who are going through life and its struggles with head high up, choosing to do their part as needed to bounce back, with determination and compassion in hope for better days ahead.
+I have a deep appreciation for those who are going through life and its struggles with heads high up, choosing to do their part as needed to bounce back, with determination and compassion in the hope of better days ahead.

 My mom’s like that.
 She displays that quiet undeniable inner strength and perseverance on the path.
 Although she’s been always employed and a successful lawyer, doing a lot of community service, I’ve experienced her as devoted to serving her family first, especially my dad, my sister, and me.